 The per capita income in Princeton Junction in 2018 was $99,501, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $398,004 for a family of four.

-Princeton Junction is an extremely ethnically-diverse town.
+Princeton Junction is a very ethnically-diverse town.
 The people who call Princeton Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton Junction residents report their race to be White, followed by Asian.
-Important ancestries of people in Princeton Junction include Irish, English, German, and Russian.
+Important ancestries of people in Princeton Junction include German, Irish, European, Russian, and Dutch.

 The most common language spoken in Princeton Junction is English.
-Other important languages spoken here include Langs. of India and Other Asian languages.
+Other important languages spoken here include Other Asian languages and Langs. of India.